 Remember, the hunger cravings induced by type 2 diabetes stem from a problem on the cellular level.

 Once you’ve been diagnosed with type 2 diabetes and you understand how the disease works, including the manipulation of food cravings, you can take advantage of the medical and natural treatment options that have been developed over the years.

 You may have to take medication, at least for a period of time.
-However, millions of diabetics have been able to use natural strategies to manage and even reverse type 2 diabetes.
+However, millions of diabetics have been able to use natural strategies to manage type 2 diabetes.
 Diabetes medications can boost insulin production and help move the glucose circulating in your bloodstream into your hungry cells.

 Some people have more discipline than others, but everyone is tempted to jump off the wagon every once in a while.
 If you can’t stop thinking about chocolate cake and cinnamon rolls, or whatever your carbohydrate rich kryptonite might be, there are many ways to handle the crisis.

 It’s important to learn from the wisdom of those who have gone before you.
 Try one of the following out-of-control craving solutions:

 Use herbs and spices to add zest and flavor to your meals.